metalama/website/features/override.md

 }
 ```

-As you can see, it not only adds new members like the `HatShopMetrics` class and field, but also injects logic into the `PlaceOrder` method.
+As you can see, it not only adds new members like the `HatShopMetrics` class and field but also injects logic into the `PlaceOrder` method.

 ## Resources

 * Reference documentation: [Creating simple aspects](https://doc.metalama.net/conceptual/aspects/simple-aspects)